zenjen-devs/zenjen-devs.github.io/bio.md

   <br>
   <br>
-With 7 years experience as a data science professional, Jen has contributed to published academic work in human-computer interaction research, applied statistical methodologies, and development of AI-powered engineering systems and analytics platforms.
+With 7 years experience as a data science professional, Jen has contributed to published academic work in human-computer interaction research, applied statistical methodologies, and development of data-driven engineering systems and analytics platforms.
 <br>
   <br>

-Jen is a graduate of New York University, where she began her journey as a student data scientist at BMW developing AI-based driving features.
-As of 2022, Jen is a data engineer at Rolls-Royce where she specializes in the integration of predictive analytics within the defense aerospace domain.
+Jen is a graduate of New York University, where she began her journey at BMW developing AI-based features, and then at Rolls-Royce specializing in predictive analytics.
+As of 2024, Jen is a Principal Data Scientist at Raytheon.
   <br><br>